Student Highlights: Bridger Sparks

 ABOUT STUDENT HIGHLIGHTS

-Every year, we award fellowships to graduate and undergraduate students attending the University of Wyoming or one of Wyoming’s community colleges in order to provide them with the opportunity to do “real” research.
+Every year, we award fellowships to graduate and undergraduate students attending the University of Wyoming or Wyoming’s community colleges in order to provide them with funding to engage in real-world research opportunities.
 Occasionally, we feature one of these students and their research on this blog.
 For more information about our student fellowships, visit our College Programs page.